Fast calibration of two-factor models for energy option pricing: Pricing framework

 $S_{0}$ being the price of $s$ at time $t=0$, when the option is traded, $K$ the strike, $T$ the maturity and $N$ the cumulative probability distribution of a standard Gaussian variable.
 The listed price $S_{0}$ takes into account the seasonal behaviour embedded in the corresponding maturity.

-Recalling that $\sigma\sqrt{t}$ is the standard deviation of a GBM process at time $t$, this term can be interpreted as the uncertainty on the log-return of the underlying at maturity.
-In view of this, one could devise alternatives models for the underlying, and then plug their standard deviation into the Black formulae.
+Recalling that $\sigma\sqrt{t}$ is the standard deviation of the GBM process, this term can be interpreted as the uncertainty on the log-return of the underlying at maturity.
+One could then devise alternatives models for the underlying, and then plug their standard deviation into the Black formulae.
 A rigorous discussion of this approach is provided in several previous works \cite{Schwartz2000, Kiesel2009, clewlow2000energy}.

 Suppose that the variance of log-return of the underlying at time $t$ is given by a positive function of time $p$.
 Then, $d_{1}$ and $d_{2}$ can be written as